-The University Ombudsperson is a senior faculty member appointed by the President to assist students in resolving conflicts or disputes within the university.
-The ombudsperson also helps staff members, instructors and administrators sort through university rules and regulations that might apply to specific student issues and concerns.
-In addition to helping members of the MSU community resolve disputes, the Ombudsperson also is charged with identifying MSU policies that might need revision, and referring them to the appropriate academic governance committee.
+The Office of the University Ombudsperson is comprised of a full-time University Ombudsperson, a part-time Associate University Ombudsperson, as well as an Office Manager.
+The Office was established to assist students in resolving conflicts or disputes within the University.
+We also help staff members, instructors, and administrators sort through university rules and regulations that might apply to specific student issues and concerns.
+In addition to helping members of the MSU community resolve disputes, we also identify MSU policies that might need revision, and refer them to the appropriate academic governance committee.

-Note: The Ombudsperson is not an advocate for any individual or group on campus; instead, the Ombudsperson is an advocate for fairness.
-The Ombudsperson also does not provide legal service, represent students or instructors at academic grievance or disciplinary hearings or mediate disputes between or among faculty or between faculty and administrators.
+The University Ombudsperson does not provide legal service, represent students or instructors at academic grievance or disciplinary hearings, or mediate disputes between or among faculty or between faculty and administrators.

-Members of the MSU community may contact the Ombudsperson in person, by e-mail, by phone or through the online “problem report form.”
-Please remember that e-mail is not recommended for confidential discussions.
+Members of the MSU community may contact the University Ombudsperson in person (Room 129 of North Kedzie Hall), by e-mail (firstname.lastname@example.org), by phone (517-353-8830), or through the online “problem report form.”

 Members from the Office of the University Ombudsperson are available to make presentations to student groups, faculty/staff meetings, training sessions, classes, and conferences.
 Topics for such presentations include: conflict resolution, academic integrity, faculty and student rights and responsibilities, and Ombuds roles and practices.
 If your group would like to request a presentation by our Ombuds staff please complete this Presentation Request Form.